DesenTao/baty.net-hugo/content/post/2019/moved-copingmechanism-dot-com-to-ghost.md

 It's likely I'll have to learn some Handlebars templating, but that doesn't look too bad.

+One concern is that they've been focusing on providing features for capital-P Publishers and I'm not one of those.
+For example, the tentpole features of version 3.0 were based around Members & Subscriptions.
+I'm guessing that now every 3rd blogger using Ghost will be adding and charging for "Premium" content.
+Just because it's easy, doesn't mean...etc. etc.

+I hope they don't forget about us regular bloggers.

 Playing with new blogging platforms is fun.
 For Coping Mechanism, I wanted something more WYSIWYG and with better image handling than, say, [Hugo](https://gohugo.io).
 Ghost seems like a good fit, and a good compromise between a simple static blog and the big, complex, monster that is WordPress.

 <https://copingmechanism.com>